-Building Awareness of IBD: Our Spill Your Guts Campaign
+Building Awareness of IBD and New Treatments: Our Spill Your Guts Campaign

 We believe that if more people are aware of the symptoms of Crohn’s disease and ulcerative colitis, then more people will be diagnosed quickly, reducing the pain and suffering that so many patients experience in the early stages of their disease journey.
 Diagnosed patients who are still experiencing significant problems also need to be aware that more options exist – and see a specialist if their current treatments aren’t working for them.

 When inflammatory bowel disease (IBD) patients get the right diagnosis and treatment early on, it can improve their health outcomes over the long term.
-That urgent need to bring more patients into remission has driven the launch of our new public service announcement (PSA) campaign, “Spill Your Guts.”
+That urgent need to bring more patients into remission drove the launch of our public service announcement (PSA) campaign, “Spill Your Guts.”
 We want this conversation to be more public, and help people find the answers they need more quickly.
-Check out our TV ads below, targeted to undiagnosed patients; and read our press release for more information about this campaign.
-Future TV spots will address diagnosed patients who may need to learn more about medication options.
+Check out our TV ads below, and read our press release for more information about this campaign.
+Some of these spots target undiagnosed patients and talk about the symptoms they may be experiencing; our newest TV spots address diagnosed patients who may need to learn more about medication options.

 If you are a TV or radio station interested in airing these spots, please use this link for TV and radio-ready spots.

 The following TV spots are targeted to undiagnosed patients: